-The Department of Intercollegiate Athletics, University of Minnesota-Twin Cities, has a year-long internship program for 2013-14 in the areas of Administration, Athletic Communications, Creative Services, Event Management, Facilities, Finance & Human Resources, Golden Gopher Fund, M Club, Marketing, New Media, Student-Athlete Affairs, Ticket Office, Video Production/Scoreboard and Women's Basketball Administration.
+The Department of Intercollegiate Athletics, University of Minnesota-Twin Cities, has a year-long internship program in the areas of Administration, Athletic Communications, Creative Services, Event Management, Facilities, Fan Development, Finance & Human Resources, Golden Gopher Fund, M Club, Gopher Digital Productions, Student-Athlete Affairs, Ticket Office, Video Production/Scoreboard and Women's Basketball Administration.

 The Intercollegiate Athletic Department is committed to hiring a diverse staff and actively encourages candidates from diverse backgrounds to apply.

 All interns will be invited to participate in an on-going ICA intern development program.

 For more information, please contact the Internship Coordinator, David Plummer at email@example.com.

 |Megan Gill, a native of Appleton, Wisc., is a strength and conditioning intern.
 Gill earned her bachelor's degree in exercise sport science from the University of Wisconsin-La Crosse.

 Prior to coming to Minnesota, Gill was an intern for the strength and conditioning department at the University of North Carolina at Pembroke, working with all varsity teams.